Wichita Chiropractic Care | Dr. Timothy Wolff

 Looking for a good Chiropractic clinic in Wichita, KS?
 You might think you need a Chiropractor, but what you really might need instead is an Osteopath Doctor who is skilled in musculoskeletal issues.

-We pride ourselves in our ability to bring people of out of a pain cycle, and use diet, lifestyle and overall health of the person to identify issues.
+We pride ourselves in our ability to bring people out of a pain cycle and use diet, lifestyle and overall health of the person to identify issues.
 Dr. Timothy Wolff offers a special hands-on approach to patient care and practices Osteopathic Manipulative Treatment (OMT), read about the difference here.

 Osteopathic Manipulation is similar to Chiropractic care but with new age wholistic techniques that treat the whole body and not just the symptoms.

-The combination of manipulation, pharmaceuticals and surgery helps get patients whole body to a healthier state.
+The combination of manipulation, pharmaceuticals, and surgery helps get patients the whole body to a healthier state.
 Other practitioners, such as Chiropractors, are unable to do this.

 We help patients in and around Wichita with a series of musculoskeletal treatment options similar to what a Chiropractor might do, but we do more!